lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 **Step 3:** Remove the SD card from the TFT and restart the printer.

-Tip: Format the SD card after the firmware update in case you would like to print from it.
+**TIP:** Format the SD card after the firmware update in case you would like to print from it.

 ## Calibrate the Screen

 Sometimes a calibration will be executed automatically after a firmware update, showing a white screen with a red dot in the upper right corner and the text:

-*Touch Screen Calibration - Please click on the red dot*
+    Touch Screen Calibration - Please click on the red dot

 To calibrate the screen, with your finger or a stylus, press:

-- The red dot in the upper left corner
+1. the red dot in the upper left corner
-- Then the red dot in the upper right corner
+2. then the red dot in the upper right corner
-- And then the red dot in the lower right corner
+3. then the red dot in the lower right corner
-- When asked, press the black dot in the middle of the screen to finish the calibration
+4. and finally, the black dot in the middle of the screen to finish the calibration

 Repeat the process in case the message:

-*Adjustment failed, please try again*
+    Adjustment failed, please try again

 is shown.